Saniya1016/boston-aqi-prediction/README 2nd draft.md

 ## Final Report Video

-<br></br>

-## Overview
+# Introduction

 Air quality and pollen levels play a central role in public health, especially for individuals with asthma, allergies, or respiratory conditions.
 In Boston, these conditions fluctuate due to complex interactions between meteorology, seasonality, and biological cycles.

-This project builds a full data-science pipeline to:
+To address this, we restricted our scope to the Boston area—avoiding location-specific confounding variables like varying climate zones, and built a full data-science pipeline to:

 - Predict daily AQI values using past AQI and weather data.

 - Predict total pollen counts using weather and temporal features.

-- Understand nonlinear environmental patterns using clustering and exploratory visualizations.
+- Understand nonlinear environmental patterns using clustering and exploratory visualizations, as initial linear models proved insufficient for capturing these dynamic regimes.

-The project incorporates data ingestion, cleaning, feature engineering, exploratory visualization, clustering analysis, and multiple machine-learning models, resulting in an interpretable and reproducible forecasting framework.
+The project incorporates data ingestion, cleaning, feature engineering, clustering analysis, and multiple machine-learning models, resulting in an interpretable and reproducible forecasting framework.
-<br></br>

 ## Datasets